robinmatheson/Bookshelf-Project/README.md

 *GreatReads* is an application where users can keep track of the books in their library.
-Users are able to add a book with a title, reading status, and star rating to their bookshelf, where they can keep track of their books, their progress towards their reading goal, and view different groupings of the books on their shelf.
+Users are able to add a book with a title, reading status, and star rating to their bookshelf, where they can keep track of their books, their progress toward their reading goal, and view different groupings of the books on their shelf.
 This is the edition of my application with a graphical user interface.

 I created *GreatReads* as a way to learn Java, Java Swing, IntelliJ, GitHub, software construction, and building a graphical user interface.